 If you’d like more information on my industry designations, read on…

 CTSM, Certified Trade Show Marketer received April 2001

 The CTSM program is the only university-affiliated professional certification program in the exhibit marketing industry and is sponsored by EXHIBITORLIVE, which is regarded as the exhibit industry’s leading educational conference.
 Seminar offerings range from trade-show-specific content to general skills development, such as communications and negotiation.

 Candidates are required to complete a curriculum of 28 EXHIBITORLIVE, EXHIBITOR FastTrak or EXHIBITOR eTrak seminars that equal 42 hours of classroom study, followed by a three-hour comprehensive exam that tests on the basic knowledge skills required of trade show marketers.
 All candidates currently work in the field of trade show marketing, and demonstrate their application of knowledge gained by submitting a Candidate Portfolio.
 This Portfolio documents show schedules, management of exhibit design and production, management of integrated marketing communications to support trade shows, and management of results reporting.
-(I am an advisor to CTSM candidates completing their portfolio and have a 100% success rate in helping them to have their portfolios approved on their first submission and also faculty member for the CTSM program.)
+(I have been an advisor to many CTSM candidates completing their portfolio and have a 100% success rate in helping them to have their portfolios approved on their first submission and also been a faculty member for the CTSM program.)
 The CTSM required course curriculum has been approved by the faculty of Northern Illinois University Outreach, and candidates may earn Continuing Education Units (CEUs) through NIU Outreach.

 CME®, Certified Manager of Exhibits received October 1998